Metaphysicist0/Metaphysicist0.github.io/_pages/cv.md

 -------------------------------------------------
 ## Project Experience
-### *AI-powered Cardiovascular Intelligent Diagnosis and Treatment Platform*
+### *AI-powered Cardiovascular Intelligent Diagnosis and Treatment Platform*, *Jan.

-*Jan.
 2022 -- Current*

 **Team leader**, in collaboration with Prof. Peng Qi, Prof. Chengjia Wang, and Prof. Bo Lu

 *Tongji University*

-### *Venibot: Intelligent Painless Venipuncture Robot*
+### *Venibot: Intelligent Painless Venipuncture Robot*, *Nov.

-*Nov.
 2022 -- Mar.
 2023*

-Team member, in collaboration with Prof. Peng Qi
+Team member, in collaboration with Prof. Peng Qi, *Tongji University*

-*Tongji University*

-### *A Deep-Learning System for Predicting the Efficacy of SOAIC for RB*
+### *A Deep-Learning System for Predicting the Efficacy of SOAIC for RB*, *Jul.

-*Jul.
 2023 -- Current*

-In collaboration with Prof. Peng Qi, Prof. Chaohui Jing, and Dr. Xin Zhang

-*Tongji University and Xinhua Hospital*
+In collaboration with Prof. Peng Qi, Prof. Chaohui Jing, and Dr. Xin Zhang, *Tongji University and Xinhua Hospital*

-### *A Deep-learning System for Identification of Molecular Subtypes of EC*
+### *A Deep-learning System for Identification of Molecular Subtypes of EC*, *Nov.

-*Nov.
 2023 -- Current*

-In collaboration with Prof. Peng Qi and Prof. Yiran Li
+In collaboration with Prof. Peng Qi and Prof. Yiran Li, *Tongji University*

-*Tongji University*

-### *Automatic Needle Tracking with PA Enhancement and Deep-Learning*
+### *Automatic Needle Tracking with PA Enhancement and Deep-Learning*, *Jan.

-*Jan.
 2024 -- Apr.
 2024*

-In collaboration with Dr. Mengjie Shi, Prof. Wenfeng Xia, and Prof. Tom Vercauteren

-*King's College London (Remote)*
+In collaboration with Dr. Mengjie Shi, Prof. Wenfeng Xia, and Prof. Tom Vercauteren, *King's College London (Remote)*

-### *Comprehensive Medical Image Analysis*
+### *Comprehensive Medical Image Analysis*, *Mar.

-*Mar.
 2024 -- Current*

-In collaboration with  Prof. Zhen Chen and Prof. Peng Qi.

-*CAIR and Tongji University*
+In collaboration with  Prof. Zhen Chen and Prof. Peng Qi, *CAIR and Tongji University*

 -------------------------------------------------
 ## Publications